Ways to Get a Bigger Tax Refund

 You can increase the amount of your tax refund by decreasing your taxable income and taking advantage of tax credits.

-Working with a financial advisor and tax professional can help you make the most of deductions and credits you’re eligible for.
+Working with a financial advisor and tax professional can help you make the most of the deductions and credits you’re eligible for.

 How do tax returns work?